VoronDesign/Voron-2/Mods/hiemmer/Tool Holders/README.md

 ### Overview

-These are some tool holders which mount directly to the 2020 extrusions of the Voron.
+These are tool holders which mount directly to the 2020 extrusions of the Voron.

 Bonus, they also help to hold the side panels in place.